OpenSourceBrain/osb-model-validation/README.md

 [![Continuous builds](https://github.com/OpenSourceBrain/osb-model-validation/actions/workflows/ci.yml/badge.svg)](https://github.com/OpenSourceBrain/osb-model-validation/actions/workflows/ci.yml)
 ------------------------------------------

 # OSB Model Validation

-Tools for automated model validation in [Open Source Brain](http://www.opensourcebrain.org) projects, which can also be used for testing model behaviour on many simulation engines locally and on [GitHub Actions](https://github.com/features/actions).
+Tools for automated model validation in [Open Source Brain](http://www.opensourcebrain.org) projects, which can also be used for testing model behaviour on many [simulation engines](https://github.com/OpenSourceBrain/osb-model-validation/tree/master/omv/engines) on your local machine and on [GitHub Actions](https://github.com/features/actions).

 To see this framework in action, click on some of the green buttons below: